 Feeling sleepy

 Taking Imitrex can make some people feel sleepy.
-In clinical studies:
+This side effect was reported in clinical studies of the Imitrex injection.

-It’s not known how often sleepiness occurs with the Imitrex tablets or nasal spray.
+It is unknown how often sleepiness occurs with the Imitrex tablets.

 If you’re concerned about feeling sleepy while taking Imitrex, talk with your doctor.